-> So we finally come to the burning question: Which is better for applying foundation—a brush, a makeup sponge or your fingers?
+So we finally come to the burning question: Which is better for applying foundation — a brush, a makeup sponge or your fingers?
 The answer to this really depends on a number of factors.
 For one, the type of foundation you’re applying could dictate which tool you should use.
 If you’re applying powder foundation, reach for a brush.
-According to celebrity makeup artist and L’Oréal Paris expert Sir John, you may even want to employ a blush brush to get a better application around areas like the nose and chin.
+Pro makeup artists have even argued that using a blush brush can help you get a better application around areas like the nose and chin.

 As we stated earlier, each tool gives you a different finish, so that should be taken into account as well.
 If you want to get an airbrush-like look then you should opt for a makeup sponge.
 Those who love liquid foundations like the L’Oréal Paris Infallible 24 Hour Fresh Wear Foundation Lightweight and the L’Oréal Paris Age Perfect Makeup Radiant Serum Foundation with SPF 50, often prefer to blend them with a sponge.
 But if you have a product that needs to warm up a bit before you apply it, your fingers will help you do that much faster than these other tools.

-Ultimately, whether you use a makeup brush, blender or your hands will really come down to preference—if one tool makes applying makeup easier and a better experience for you then make that your go-to.
+Ultimately, whether you use a makeup brush, blender or your hands will really come down to preference — if one tool makes applying makeup easier and a better experience for you then make that your go-to (and feel free to change it when you feel like it).
 There’s really no wrong answer if you’re having fun exploring the joys of playing with makeup.

 Written by: Shalwah Evans, Photo Credit: Luis Omar Landestoy